truenas/middleware/docs/userguide/truenas_system.rst

 Upgrading a ZFS Pool
 ~~~~~~~~~~~~~~~~~~~~

-Beginning with FreeNAS® 9.3, ZFS pools can be upgraded from the graphical administrative interface.
+ZFS pools can be upgraded from the graphical administrative interface.

 Before upgrading an existing ZFS pool, be aware of the following caveats first: